zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

 * Windows.bat scripts

 ## Designing the User Interface
 Borrowed some ideas form Material Design Philosophy.
+Flutter widgets provide some ready to use interfaces that's aesthetically pleasing.

+## issues faced while building
+* The data source needed to be normalized as there were some missing values.
+* The UI framework, flutter web, is still a beta product.
+I had to use a nontraditional way of implementing maps.
+* The UI needed to be tuned to be used in desktop and mobiles.
+Making it universally compatible was a challenge.

 ## Future Plans
 * Add map plot (added 3/8)
-* Add time series data
+* Add time-series data  (3/10)
 * Look into more data sources
 * Improve upon UI
 * Attempt to build an android app using the same source.
+* Add statistics by demography

 ## Project timeline
 * 3/6, built the API
-* 3/7, finished creating initial site.
+* 3/7, finished creating an initial site.
 * 3/8, added Google Map plot for coronavirus data
+* 3/10 Add time-series data
+* 3/12Incorporated external dashboards